danatron1/AOC/README.md

 Input is only extracted once, and cached for subsequent uses.
 Instances of corruption are so rare that I manually delete the locally saved input, triggering a re-download.
-Inputs are not included in this repo (see .gitignore)
+Inputs are not included in this repo (see .gitignore) as per [input sharing guidelines](https://www.reddit.com/r/adventofcode/wiki/faqs/copyright/inputs/).

 Submissions are also automated, with each submission being logged.
 A submission request to the website is only made if:
 * The answer is NOT null, empty string, white space, 0, or -1.